mrhamedani/LLM-Agents/README.md

 In this code, we will be introduced to an evaluation and scoring method called BLEU.
 This criterion is used solely for translation, and we will use this criterion to compare two different translations.
 - Evaluating translations with BLEU
 - google translate & NLLB
 - memory, embedding , prompt , local LLm(Mistral-7B) , RAG with chroma_db

+**11_rouge_evaluations**
+In this code, we will be introduced to an evaluation and scoring method called rouge.